MolPlantPathology/X-campestris-genomics-2024/Fig2/README.md

 ## Code run on compute cluster

 Figure 2 uses the roary orthogroup presence absence table as described for Fig1.
-This table was manually subsetted for orthogroups representing T3E homologs.
+This table was manually subsetted in Excel for orthogroups representing T3E homologs, by searching for the patterns "Xop", "Avr", "Rip", "Hop".

 ## Code to generate figure